Director: Irwin Allen

 Production #: 6023

-In this exciting introduction to one of the most iconic science fiction series of the 1960s, the Robinson family (Guy Williams, June Lockhart, Marta Kristen, Billy Mumy, and Angela Cartwright) and “Doctor” Don West (Mark Goddard) embark on a 98-year journey through space, with the ultimate goal of colonizing Alpha Centauri.
-Things go awry, however, when the spacefaring vehicle Gemini 12 (referred to as the Jupiter 2 in future episodes) encounters an unexpected meteor storm, thus forcing the Robinsons to crash land on a mysterious planet located light years away from their original destination.
+With the goal of colonizing Alpha Centauri, the Robinson family (Guy Williams, June Lockhart, Marta Kristen, Billy Mumy, and Angela Cartwright) and “Doctor” Don West (Mark Goddard) embark on a 98-year journey through space.
+Unfortunately, things go awry when the spacefaring vehicle Gemini 12 (renamed the Jupiter 2 in later episodes) encounters a violent meteor storm and crash lands on a mysterious planet.

 Overall Quality: 9/10